StackPatch is liveSee product

 Stripe checkout.
 Live mode.
 Full refund within 30 days, no questions asked.

 No card required.
 Real email only (disposable inboxes blocked).
+Also try the free quickscan first — 30 seconds, no signup, runs entirely in your terminal.

 Public proof — not a marketing stat